tgieruc/Representation-of-Women-in-Movies/README.md

 - Difference of impact score between male and female actors trhough time and genres

+- Linear Regression analysis on gender features and their impact on Movie Impact Score

+- Matching analysis on male and female directors and writers (analysis was dropped due to difficulties in creating network with Networkx)

 **Investigate trends in character descriptors ([Character Terms Analysis.ipynb](Character%20Terms%20Analysis.ipynb))**